Eric Bakker N.D.June 8, 2022

 If you’ve never had yoghurt before, I suggest beginning with a negligible quantity like a tablespoon, don’t eat too much to begin with!
 At the start, try limiting yourself to once every other or every third day.
 It is possible to increase the dosage.
 Don’t start eating yoghurt at the same time you’re making other nutritional adjustments.
 When you make several adjustments all at once, it might be difficult for your digestive system and cause negative effects.

 Please don’t eat excessive amounts of yoghurt.
-I’ve seen folks go yoghurt crazy, only to end up becoming unwell or to develop allergies.
+I’ve seen folks yogurt obsessed, only to end up becoming unwell or to develop allergies.

 Increasing the amount of yoghurt in your diet will assist in the growth of healthy gut bacteria, especially in the large intestine.
 The rise in bifidobacteria and lactobacillus levels contributes to an improvement in immunological function.